oleng/hugo_github/content/about.md

 ---

 ## `$ whoami`
 Hi there, my friends call me Oleng, I live in Jakarta and I've been a Post Production supervisor since 2009.
 I'm currently looking for opportunities in Data Engineering.

 Back in 2008 I started as Digital Imaging Technician (DIT) for a production company, graduated to Post-Production Supervisor role in 2009.
-Since then as sole technical staff I've designed, built, managed, and maintained a few SOHO sized visual post-production facilities in Jakarta, with deep involvements in most movie projects for those companies.
+Since then as sole technical and first employee, I've designed, built, managed, and maintained a few SOHO sized visual post-production facilities in Jakarta, with deep involvements in most movie projects for those companies.
 [Read a brief explanation about it here](/2019/12/26/post-production-facility-considerations).

 My current interests: